umayr/burrp/Readme.md

 ### Usage

-To install foody from npm, run:
+To install burrp from npm, run:

 ```
-$ npm install -g foody
+$ npm install -g burrp
 ```

 Once its installed try: